Nicholas-Muturi/news-portal/README.md

 4. Git
 5. Some prior knowledge of Java
 6. Some prior knowledge of Spark framework
+7. Postman
-7. (optional) Java IDE
+8. (optional) Java IDE

 ## Built With
-1. HTML + Handlebars/Moustache
-2. Css
-3. Java
-4. Gradle
+1. Java & Gradle
-5. Spark
+2. Spark
-6. Junit for testing
+3. Junit for testing
-7. PostgreSQL database
+4. PostgreSQL database

 ## Setup Guide
 ##### PostgreSQL